Evolving Programmatic Skill Networks: Experiments and Analysis

 \paragraph{Offline Refactor vs. Online Refactor.} To test whether structural compression alone is sufficient, we apply an \emph{offline refactor} to Voyager's learned skill library using a strong LLM (Claude Opus~4.5), which refactored its 58 existing skills into 7 generic skills, 20 lightweight wrappers, and 38 unchanged skills (65 total), denoted as Voyager-R. While this offline refactoring significantly reduces redundancy (in terms of repeating code blocks), it does not yield the same behavioral robustness.
-When evaluated on a fixed sequence of compositional tasks\footnote{Fixed task sequence: \textit{Mine wood} $\rightarrow$ \textit{Craft planks} $\rightarrow$ \textit{Craft table} $\rightarrow$ \textit{Craft wooden pickaxe} $\rightarrow$ \textit{Mine cobblestone} $\rightarrow$ \textit{Craft stone pickaxe} $\rightarrow$ \textit{Mine iron} $\rightarrow$ \textit{Smelt iron} $\rightarrow$ \textit{Craft iron pickaxe}.
-All methods are evaluated on the identical task sequence without retraining.}, Voyager-R achieves a success rate of 0.6875, compared to 0.8462 for PSN with online refactoring.
+When evaluated on a fixed sequence of compositional tasks (Appendix~\ref{app:task_sequences}), Voyager-R achieves a success rate of 0.6875, compared to 0.8462 for PSN with online refactoring.
 This gap indicates that refactoring is most effective when performed \emph{online} and tightly coupled with execution feedback, rather than applied once to a static skill library.